alexcrichton/rfcs/text/0000-macros-1.1.md

 If a macro cannot process the input token stream, it is expected to panic for now, although eventually it will call methods on `MacroContext` to provide more structured errors.
 The compiler will wrap up the panic message and display it to the user appropriately.
-Eventually, however, libmacro will provide more interesting methods of signaling errors to users.
+Eventually, however, librustc\_macro will provide more interesting methods of signaling errors to users.

 Customization of user-defined `#[derive]` modes can still be done through custom